Find out how personal alarms work, the different types available and what to consider before buying one.

 - Take time to compare brands and prices to find the best one to suit your needs.

-- Check the range if you or your relative plan to wear it in the garden.
+- Check the range if you plan to wear it in the garden.

 - Ask how long the batteries will last for; how will you know if they’re running low, and whose responsibility it is to replace them?

 - If you choose a wearable device, is it waterproof?
-Your relative will probably want to wear it in the bathroom.
+You will probably want to wear it in the bathroom.

 - Check that the company you’re buying from is a member of the Telecare Services Association.
 They offer advice and information as well as a directory of providers.